Mission and Values of MOSF

-5) Our goal is to explore and enlarge the limits of endurance of the student.
+5) We explore and enlarge the limits of endurance of the student.

-We schedule activities so as to test the endurance of singers and have them learn the challenges of a career and why having technique is important in terms of vocal preservation.
-This imposes a heavy burden on mentors who are called to serve for long hours.
+We schedule activities to test the endurance of singers to have them learn the challenges of a career and why having technique is important in terms of vocal preservation.
+In this process we carry an organizational burden to ensure we are recording and discussing individual plans for each singer.
+All mentors will need to document daily activity and report.
 We constantly seek to understand how to make this load on singer and mentor at the same time manageable and effective.
 We seek to perfect communication so as to adapt to evolving situations.